stonepros/stone/doc/stonefs/multimds.rst

 *Also known as: multi-mds, active-active MDS*

-Each CephFS file system is configured for a single active MDS daemon by default.
+Each StoneFS file system is configured for a single active MDS daemon by default.
 To scale metadata performance for large scale systems, you may enable multiple active MDS daemons, which will share the metadata workload with one another.